-One would think to see the Aurora Borealis you would have to travel to Alaska, Norway, or some other remote destination that is nearly impossible to get to.
-For most people Michigan wouldn’t be the first place they’d think of to see the majestic northern lights; however, in the spring of 2012, videographer Shawn Malone captured the celestial dance over the upper Michigan peninsula.
+Michigan isn’t the first place most poeple think of to see the majestic northern lights; however, in the spring of 2012, videographer Shawn Malone captured the celestial dance over the upper Michigan peninsula.
 It took Malone over a year to complete the timelapse video you see below, which also happened to be his first attempt at timelapse imagery:

 “I feel blessed to live where I do and to share the beauty that I see in my own backyard with you.
 I hope it inspires others to take time to find the beauty that is everywhere around us and the importance of preserving our wondrous starlit skies.”